micoloth/Ket/README.md

 I am completely sure our program verification/code generation tools/theorem provers/ whatever/ will get *more* powerful, not less, and we need strong reasoning engines to power them.

-Even if we can achieve human-comparable levels of logical intelligence purely emergent from a huge ass deep model, we don’t want human- comparable, or even better-than-human logical intelligence from our program verification/code generation tools/theorem provers/whatever/: we want them to be *Just correct*…
+Even if we can achieve human-comparable levels of logical intelligence purely emergent from a huge ass deep model, we don’t want human-comparable, or even better-than-human logical intelligence from our program verification/code generation tools/theorem provers/whatever/: we want them to be *Just correct*…

-But actually, there’s more: not only I think language models and theorem provers are incompatible.
-I actually think they will work together in the future!
+But actually, there’s more: not only I think language models and theorem provers are not mutually exclusive.
+I actually think it's pretty evident they will work together in the future!
-In fact, language models are a very powerful heuristic for a theorem prover that performs proof search.
+In fact, language models are a very powerful heuristic for a theorem prover that performs proof search, and much research is already being done on this.

 The idea here is of course inspired by Alphazero, which uses the big semantic-understanding models to Guide a good-old brute-force tree search, and at the same time trains the semantic understanding via reinforcement learning on the tree search data.\
 That’s a beautiful, obviously powerful architecture, and I’m sure this will power our theorem provers for the foreseeable future!